validatedpatterns/docs/multicloud-gitops/managed-cluster.md

 ## Managed cluster setup using `cm` tool

-1. Install the `cm` (cluster management) CLI tool.
+1. Install the `cm` (cluster management) command-line tool.
 See details [here](https://github.com/open-cluster-management/cm-cli/#installation)

 1. Obtain the KUBECONFIG file from the managed-cluster cluster.

-1. On the command line login into the management hub cluster (use `oc login` or export the KUBECONFIG).
+1. On the command-line login into the management hub cluster (use `oc login` or export the KUBECONFIG).

 1. Run the following command: